 Strengthening Of The Gluteus Medius And Quadratus Lumborum (Hip Abductors)

-- Lie on your side with the hip and knees bent and in line with shoulders, the side to be strengthened uppermost (see below).
+- Lie on the side you want to strengthen.
+Bend the hip and knees in line with shoulders, (see below).

 - You should feel the muscle in the bottom- lateral hip working

 - Hold this exertion for 3-5 secs and repeat 10 times

 - Squeeze the top heel into the heel below and feel your middle buttock muscle contract.

 - The contraction is small, deep and subtle.
 Hold for 5-8 secs and repeat